polca/premise/docs/transform.rst

 *premise* uses the fleet data to produce fleet average trucks for each IAM region, and more specifically:

-* a fleet average trucks, all powertrains and size classes considered
+* a fleet average truck, all powertrains and size classes considered
-* a fleet average trucks, all size classes considered, for a given powertrain
-* a fleet average trucks, all powertrains considered, for a given size class
+* a fleet average truck, all powertrains considered, for a given size class

 They appear in the LCI database as the following: